morazow/blog.morazow.com/_posts/2014-10-03-scalding-templated-tsv.md

 Usually we have several chain of map reduce jobs running.
 One of the jobs performs daily aggregation of the incoming data.
-The result of this job is then used as input for other jobs which run weekly or monthly.
+The result of this job is then used as input for other jobs that run weekly or monthly.

 ## The Problem